Graham E. Sutliff

 Sutliff & Stout are fully prepared to take cases to trial to ensure fair compensation rather than accept inadequate settlement offers from insurers.

-For most cases, Texas has a 2-year statute of limitations.
+Texas has a 2-year statute of limitations.
 Every day you wait could cost you thousands in compensation.

 Medical expenses cover emergency care, surgeries, diagnostics, and ongoing treatments after a car accident.
 Over 12,000 crash injuries were reported in 2022 alone, with victims requiring ambulance services, trauma care, and long-term physical therapy.
 A full breakdown of medical expenses in a Car Accident Claim includes ER admission records, physician reports, imaging scans, rehabilitation invoices, and prescription receipts to support a Car Accident Medical Claim.